Table of Contents

 While we strive to provide a completely fragrance free environment at Wonderwell, even some natural products we use do have some subtle scents.
 If you are extremely fragrant sensitive please email us is in advance of your retreat and include this information in the special needs section of your registration.
 We will do our best to accommodate you.

 Mail is transferred through the Springfield post office.
 A staff member picks-up incoming/outgoing mail at least once every other day.
 We do not have postage stamps or “metered stamps” available for sale so please plan accordingly.
 Letters are received and collected from the table by the green living room.

 Please refer to our Payments & Cancellations page.

 During personal retreats we ask retreatants to be aware of the spaces they inhabit and take care to leave each space uplifted and refreshed before leaving the area.
 (For example, please return cushions and pillows to their original location and please clean up after using the kitchen or dining spaces.)
 Caretaking your retreat allows for an integration of practice into the moving, doing, and relating that is part of our day-to-day lives.
 It is considered an extension of the deep work we engage with on the cushion or mat in the meditation hall.

 Most group programs request retreatants to participate in various caretaking practices at the retreat.
-You may be assigned a Yogi Job in advance or upon checking in for your retreat.
+You may be assigned a Yogi Job (work practice) in advance or upon checking in for your retreat.
 This job will not require more than one hour per day.
 None of the jobs involve heavy manual labor and few require special skills.
 Some examples include dish washing, teacher attendant, pot washing, fire tending, bathroom cleaning, and general cleaning of common rooms.
 In the warmer months, we often need help with outside work.